Quinnimont, West Virginia

 Quinnimont is an unincorporated community in Fayette County, West Virginia, United States.
 Quinnimont is located on West Virginia Route 41 near the New River, 7.1 mi east-southeast of Mount Hope.
 Quinnimont had a post office, which opened on February 23, 1874, and closed on February 1, 1997.

-The community was so named on account of there being five mountains near the town site.
+The community was so named because of the five mountains near the town site.